sangres.com sangres.com

 Gold Belt Tour

-Window Rock on Shelf Road
+Window Rock on Shelf Road, on the Gold Belt Loop

 The map below indicates quite a few of the natural wonders and cultural and historic features that are present in southern Colorado and northern New Mexico.
 As time goes on, I get deeper and deeper into the countryside in my explorations and I do what I need to to earn the "bragging rights" that allow me to expound on all the beautiful and wondrous things that I come across.
 And there's something about taking my own photos as I do this...